rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 The backend API is written in [Node.js](https://nodejs.org), and is tied to a [SQL Server](https://www.microsoft.com/en-gb/sql-server/sql-server-2019) database using [Sequelize](https://sequelize.org/) for Modelling.

-The full end to end solution was implemented by myself, with support from the project team on the library and
+The full end to end solution was implemented by myself, with support from the project team on the contents of the library.

 ### Backend Automation